EanNewton/Awesome-Reading-List/README.md

 - [WirePlumber: The New PipeWire Manager](https://fedoramagazine.org/wireplumber-the-new-pipewire-session-manager/) - A session manager for PipeWire, an alternative to JACK or ALSA.

 ### Linux Class

+More focused on learning practical *nix skills than the above section.

 - [chroot](https://wiki.debian.org/chroot) - On Unix-like operating systems chroot is an operation that changes the apparent root directory for the current running process and its children.
 - [Get Hardware Info](https://opensource.com/article/19/9/linux-commands-hardware-information) - How to find your hardware specs.